Rotation Goals and Objectives

 Legacy Emanuel Hospital

 Legacy Emanuel Hospital (EM) is a major tertiary care center in Portland, OR, with an independent medical residency program, and active full service patient care activities, including a renal transplant and cardiac surgery program.
 The Kern Critical Care Unit (the Kern) is a state of the art medical-surgical intensive care unit, at Legacy Good Samaritan Hospital.
 It was the recipient of the 1996 Society of Critical Care Medicine Award for Best Designed ICU.
-The multidisciplinary unit houses 28 beds with an average occupancy of about 20.
+The unit houses 28 beds with an average occupancy of about 20.

 Kaiser Sunnyside Medical Center